rmagillxyz/zmarks/README.md

 Notes/Tips:
 -----------

-You can change the location of the bookmarks file (default is $HOME/.bookmarks) by adding the environment variable 'BOOKMARKS_FILE' to your shell profile.
+You can change the location of the bookmarks files (default is $HOME/.local/share/zsh) by adding the environment variable 'ZMARKS_DIR' to your shell profile or .zshrc.

-        export BOOKMARKS_FILE="foo/bar"
+        export ZMARKS_DIR="foo/bar"

-If you were expecting this to be a port of similarly named [Bashmarks (by huyng)](https://github.com/huyng/bashmarks), you can setup zshmarks to behave in roughly the same way by adding the following aliases to your shell setup files/dotfiles:
+If you were expecting this to be a port of similarly named [Bashmarks (by huyng)](https://github.com/huyng/bashmarks), you can setup zmarks to behave in roughly the same way by adding the following aliases to your shell setup files/dotfiles:

-        alias g="jump"
+        alias g="zmj"
-        alias s="bookmark"
+        alias s="zm"
-        alias d="deletemark"
+        alias d="zmrm"
-        alias p="showmarks"
+        alias p="zms"
-        alias l="showmarks"
+        alias l="zms"

 (You can also omit the "l" alias, and just use p without an argument to show all  bookmarks.)